Why Smart Students Are Still Failing the NCLEX 2026

 • An elevated blood glucose in a stress situation might be normal

-• A post-operative patient with elevated glucose on a stressor dose isn't necessarily diabetic; this might resolve
+• A post-operative patient with elevated glucose on a stressor dose is not necessarily diabetic.
+This might resolve.

 Most students study Tier 1 and a little Tier 2.
-The NCLEX test scores of students who pass?
-They're operating at Tier 3.
-They're thinking like nurses making real decisions, not like students memorizing facts.
+The students who pass the NCLEX are operating at Tier 3.
+They are thinking like nurses making real decisions, not like students memorizing facts.

 The Six Cognitive Skills

-Now that you've recognized important cues, you organize them and interpret them in context.
-Both are plausible.
-Both require investigation.
-But which is most likely given the data?
+Now that you have recognized important cues, you organize them and interpret them in context.

 Using the ABCs of prioritization, you determine urgency, likelihood, and risk.

-Now you're creating interventions based on your prioritized hypotheses.
-You're not just listing textbook interventions.
-You're generating specific solutions for this patient at this moment.
+You are creating interventions based on your prioritized hypotheses.
+You are generating specific solutions for this patient at this moment.

 This is execution.
 You implement the solutions with judgment about preparation, order, communication, and flexibility.

-After you've acted, you reassess and learn continuously.
+After you have acted, you reassess and learn continuously.

 Why Most Students Fail at Clinical Judgment